balena-io/docs/pages/learn/develop/local-mode.md

 - You must have the resin.io CLI installed on your workstation.
 - Local mode must be enabled through the dashboard.
 To use local mode on a development device, click on the small *Actions* dropdown at the top right of the device page and select *Enable Local Mode*.

+__Note:__ At the moment, `resin local push` will not work for multicontainer applications.
+The recommended development workflow is to put the device in local mode and use the [Docker Compose remote API][compose-remote].

 <img src="/img/local-mode/device-in-local-mode.png" width="100%">

 ## Scan the network and find your device